Human Milk Oligosaccharides (HMOs) and Their Benefits

 • HMOs can reduce the risk of viral and bacterial infections and help develop your baby’s immune system.

 HMOs are a chemical variation of the milk sugar, lactose.
-All HMOs are made up of a combination of smaller sugars, which includes:
+All HMOs are made up of a combination of smaller sugars, which include:

 • Glucose